 Fall break, spring break, Christmas break and before the start of Fall semester the facility closes at 5:00 pm daily.
 (FOAPAL required to schedule hours outside established operating hours).

 - Monday - Thursday: 7:00 a.m. - 10pm

 - Weekend(s) by reservation Building Rental Rates Apply

-Exterior doors open daily by 7:00 a.m.
+Exterior doors open daily at 6:30 a.m.
 During the Academic calendar year after 10:00pm enter via the west quad entrance (facing Notre Dame Avenue).